rjsmith/rsbatech-modules/README.md

 At least 80% of the code of Orestes-One was directly copied from the [MIDI-CAT MIDI controller module](https://library.vcvrack.com/Stoermelder-P1/MidiCat) which is part of the essential [stoermelder PackOne](https://github.com/stoermelder/vcvrack-packone) VCV Rack Plugin.

 Thanks to TheModularMind for code and ideas from the [Oscelot](https://library.vcvrack.com/OSCelot/OSCelot) module.
-Orestes-One is basically (MIDI-CAT minus MIDI CC7 & notes) + (Oscelot minus OSC) + MIDI NPRN + Custom SysEx